dms-vep/Nipah_Malaysia_RBP_DMS/docs/heatmaps.md

 # Heatmaps

 Heatmaps represent one of the best ways to explore deep mutational scanning data.
-This page contains links to heatmaps which show the effects of mutations on three different phenotypes: cell entry, receptor binding, and antibody escape.
+This page contains links to various heatmaps, which show the effects of mutations on three different phenotypes: cell entry, receptor binding, and antibody escape.

 ::: tip
 Hover over the heatmaps to see more information about each mutation
 :::

 ## Entry Heatmaps
-<a href="htmls/E2_entry_heatmap.html" target="_self">Cell Entry in CHO-bEFNB2 Cells</a>
+<a href="htmls/E2_entry_heatmap.html" target="_self">Effects of RBP mutations on entry in CHO-bEFNB2 Cells</a>

-<a href="htmls/E3_entry_heatmap.html" target="_self">Cell Entry in CHO-bEFNB3 Cells</a>
+<a href="htmls/E3_entry_heatmap.html" target="_self">Effects of RBP mutations on entry in CHO-bEFNB3 Cells</a>

 ## Binding Heatmaps
 ::: info
 Mutations with low cell entry scores are masked in dark gray.
 :::
-<a href="htmls/E2_binding_heatmap.html" target="_self">bEFNB2 binding Heatmap</a>
+<a href="htmls/E2_binding_heatmap.html" target="_self">bEFNB2 Binding Heatmap</a>

 <a href="htmls/E3_binding_heatmap.html" target="_self">bEFNB3 Binding Heatmap</a>